Gozkybrain/GCK-Dashboard/Readme.md

 ** NOTE THAT THE MODAL CONTENT SHOULD BE PLACED AT THE BUTTOM OF THE CODD CLOST TO SCRIPT, FINALLY COMMENT YOUR CODE AS YOU GO.

 ## General Overview
+This is the official project for the GCK Event, and has been uploaded just for storage sake.